Mihqitahatom: The “I Remember” Walk

 Following in the footsteps of elders and inspired by their determined actions, this walk offers a meaningful way to respect, honor, and uplift historical and ongoing Passamaquoddy resistance in the face of centuries of taking.

-Join community members and kin in a two-mile journey along Route 1, from the Motahkomikuk Tribal Offices to Forestry Corner, stopping at sites along the way to listen to elders share their memories and to converse and reflect.
+Join community members and kin in a two-mile journey along Route 1—also known as the Captain Tomah Lewey Memorial Highway—beginning at the Bridge over Grand Falls Flowage and Lewey Lake and stopping at various sites along the way to listen to elders share their memories and to converse and reflect.
 The walk will conclude at Forestry Corner, where shuttles will run participants back to the Tribal Offices for a community meal.

 Join for a portion of the walk, the entire walk, the opening ceremony, the meal, or whatever feels possible.
 All ages are welcome and shuttles will be provided along the route.
 In addition to shuttles, there will be chairs, shade, bathrooms, water, snacks, and first aid available at each stop.